Thailand's TM30 form (2023 update)

 Even if the host is in charge of reporting guests, failing to do so could result in problems for the tourist.
 The TM30 return slip for your lodging may be required when you visit immigration for 90-day reporting or visa extensions.
 Whether or not the immigration agency or official strictly enforces this provision is up to them.
 It is advisable to make sure everything has been done correctly and you are still adequately covered during your stay in Thailand because some insurance companies additionally need a TM30 return slip to reimburse hospital bills after the patient is discharged.

 Even though you shouldn't have to, you can register yourself if you're worried that your host or landlord won't do it for you and you want to make sure that your stay is legal.
-All you have to do is bring the documents listed below to your local immigration office.
+All you have to do is complete the steps below.

-- Copy of the photo page of your passport
+- Upload the scan of your passport as a guest.

 According to the laws governing immigration in Thailand, all guests who do not come from Thailand are required to fill out a TM30 form and register within the first 24 hours of their arrival.
 This covers non-Thais who rent out a home, foreigners who live with a Thai spouse, as well as foreign visitors staying in a Thai household.
 If guests are not properly registered, the owner of the property or the landlord may be subject to a fine of 800 baht, which may increase to 1600 baht per unregistered individual, as well as potential difficulties for themselves and their guests.
 It's possible that you'll need a TM30 return form in order to pay for health insurance, extend your visa, or report your 90-day status.
 Even if it could take a little bit of time, submitting TM30 is still highly crucial.